jross765/JGnuCashLibNTools/README.md

     (Forked from http://sourceforge.net/projects/jgnucashlib / revived in 2017, after some years of enchanted sleep.)

-* **Deniss Larka** for kissing the beauty awake and taking care of her for a couple of years.
+* **Deniss Larka** for kissing the beauty awake and taking care of her for a couple of years (excluding the viewer).

   (Forked from https://github.com/DenissLarka/jgnucashlib in 2023)

+* **Roberto Bertolino** for contributing to Deniss' work and maintaining the viewer.

+  (Module "gnucash-viewer" forked from https://github.com/rbertoli/gnucash in 2025)